 The mission of the U.S. Securities and Exchange Commission (SEC) is to protect investors, maintain fair, orderly, and efficient markets, and facilitate capital formation.
 The breadth, speed, and complexity of today’s markets make those responsibilities more of a challenge than ever before.
-To carry out its critical mission, the SEC needs the assistance of individuals with knowledge, insight, and real time information about ongoing financial frauds.
+To carry out its critical mission, the SEC requires the assistance of individuals with knowledge, insight, and real time information about ongoing financial frauds.
 To do its job, the SEC needs whistleblowers.

 In the aftermath of the financial crisis of 2008, Congress passed the Dodd-Frank Wall Street Reform and Consumer Protection Act which, among other landmark changes, created the Office of the Whistleblower at the SEC.
 The creation of an office within the SEC dedicated to whistleblowers was a practical response to the reality that many of the largest, most complex, and potentially damaging financial frauds could only be exposed with the assistance of individuals possessing inside information.
 The mission of the SEC Office of the Whistleblower is to encourage individuals (or groups of individuals) with knowledge of significant financial misconduct to come forward to the SEC.
 That includes individuals who are not U.S. citizens and individuals with knowledge about fraudulent activities taking place outside of the U.S. if those activities undermine the integrity of U.S. financial markets.
 As of the end of fiscal year 2018, enforcement actions from whistleblower tips to the SEC had resulted in over $2 billion in financial remedies for the Government.
 By the fall of 2021, the program had awarded over $1 Billion to whistleblowers.

 The SEC offers important protections and financial incentives to whistleblowers, including the option to submit information anonymously through their attorneys and safeguards against employer retaliation.
 In cases that result in monetary sanctions of more than $1 million, the SEC offers eligible whistleblowers awards between 10% and 30% of the total monetary sanctions collected.
 Over its relatively short history, the SEC Office of the Whistleblower has set new records each year for the size of the financial frauds it has exposed, the dollar amounts of sanctions it has helped the SEC recover, and the value of the awards it has shared with individual whistleblowers.